-Brits recall heartbreaking lockdown sacrifices they made – the same day Boris Johnson attended a party
+Brits recall heartbreaking lockdown sacrifices they made — the same day Boris Johnson attended a party

 Both Hall and Asher confirmed details of the events to The Washington Post but declined to be interviewed further, saying they wanted privacy for their families.

-It is not clear whether the fallout will damage Boris Johnson — who has weathered several political scandals, as well as accusations that he bungled the government’s response to the pandemic.
-However, it’s clear the scandal has devastated and angered many Britons who have suffered during the pandemic, and keenly violated their sense of fairness.
+It is not clear whether the fallout will damage Johnson — who has weathered several political scandals — as well as accusations that he bungled the government’s response to the pandemic.
+However, it’s clear the scandal has angered many Britons and keenly violated their sense of fairness.

 “Could there be a more disgraceful example of ‘one rule for them, and another rule for the rest of us’?”
-Hannah Brady, spokesperson for Covid-19 Bereaved Families for Justice, a group established to support the loved ones of those who died in Britain, said in a statement on Tuesday.
+Hannah Brady, spokeswoman for Covid-19 Bereaved Families for Justice, a group established to support the loved ones of those who died in Britain, said in a statement Tuesday.

-Brady was among a group of grieving relatives who met with the prime minister in September last year, after her father, a “fit and healthy” key worker, died of covid-19 at the age of 55.
-He died on May 16 — just four days before Johnson’s secretary allegedly sent out the garden party invitations.
+Brady was among a group of grieving relatives who met with the prime minister in September last year, after her father, a “fit and healthy” key worker, died of covid-19 at age 55.
+He died May 16 — four days before Johnson’s secretary allegedly sent out the garden party invitations.

 “I sat in that same Garden, looked the Prime Minister in the eyes and told him how my dad had died.
 He told me he had ‘done everything he could’ to protect my Dad, knowing that he had partied in that same spot the very day that Dad’s death certificate was signed.
 It makes me feel sick to think about it,” she said.